Cordeval/fari-app/docs/fari-wiki.md

 ## Interview

 The folks over at TableTalkRPG interviewed René-Pier, the creator of Fari.
-Check it out here below.
+Check it out below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UudBkVzGQzQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Creating a Character Template for the Community

-Looking for a template but it's not available ?
+Looking for a template but it's not available?

-Are you interested in contributing to Fari ?
+Are you interested in contributing to Fari?
 Here is what you can do

 1. [Create a template](https://fari.app/fari-wiki/managing-characters)
 2. Export it from the `Characters` menu